erprice/fes/README.md

 infrastructure at Bronto Software.
 Each time we built a tightly integrated solution that was not applicable in other areas of the application.
 What we really needed was a service.

-Fes is intended to accept and return payloads at very high throughput and up-to-the-second granularity.
+This implementation is a proof of concept.
+It is intended to accept and return payloads at very high throughput and up-to-the-second granularity.
 It uses a combination of hbase, redis, and lots of python daemons to achieve this.

 The REST interface has four calls:
 - add